Lock screen: Monetization

 Particularly on Android, custom lock screen software can be designed to replace the default lock screen with one that displays advertising or otherwise sponsored content.
 Amazon's Android-based Kindle Fire tablets display notifications of "special offers" on its lock screen, unless users purchase a more expensive SKU of the device which disables this feature.
-In 2016, Amazon began to market discounted smartphones exclusive to Amazon Prime subscribers that are subsidized by "special offers" and pre-loaded Amazon apps.
+In 2016, Amazon began marketing discounted smartphones exclusive to Amazon Prime subscribers, subsidized by "special offers" and pre-loaded Amazon apps.
 In November 2017, Google Play Store prohibited apps from displaying advertisements on the lock screen unless the app is specifically designed to replace the lock screen, citing issues with adware embedded in unrelated apps.
 The Indian company Glance produces a lock screen replacement that displays a content feed on the lock screen, which is monetized via advertising.

 Patent litigation

 Courts cited mobile phones by Neonode as prior art for Apple's iOS lock screen.

 Apple holds several patents related to the sliding lock screen used by its iOS devices: it was granted in 2010, and in 2011, describing a system that involves continuously dragging an image to a certain point to unlock the device.
 As part of ongoing patent wars between numerous companies surrounding patents related to mobile devices, Apple asserted these patents in several patent infringement lawsuits outside the United States with competing vendors.

 Apple's lawsuits with Samsung in the Netherlands and HTC in the United Kingdom both led to failure: both courts ruled the patents to be invalid, citing the similar lock screen on the N1, a mobile phone manufactured by the Swedish company Neonode, as prior art for Apple's design.
 The British court specifically ruled that Apple's lock screen was an "obvious improvement" over that of the Neonode N1 due to its additional visual feedback through an on-screen slider graphic (unlike the N1, which only displayed a written instruction explaining the gesture).
 Early work on touchscreen technology from the University of Maryland Human – Computer Interaction Lab was also cited as prior art, in particular a 1991 touchscreen slider developed by Catherine Plaisant.

 In January 2012, Apple won a permanent injunction from a German court after it ruled that Motorola Mobility violated the patents on some of its recent devices (although the Motorola Xoom tablet was ruled not to have infringed on the patent).
-However, Apple was warned that they would have been required to put up a bond as insurance if they were to allow the injunction to take effect, and any potential sales ban as a result would be limited to Germany.
+However, Apple was warned that it would have been required to put up a bond as insurance if it were to allow the injunction to take effect, and any potential sales ban as a result would be limited to Germany.